 New Mrs. Maine America Crowned

 The new Mrs. Maine America 2017 is Cynthia Peters from Gorham.
 She and her husband Jack have been married for 7 years and have 2 sons, ages 2 and 4.
-Cynthia is a Stay at Home Mom and volunteers with The Dream Factory and Gorham Cares Organizations.
+Cynthia is a former Quality Control Engineer and is currently a Stay at Home Mom.

 Start the conversation, or Read more at Bangor Daily News.